getlantern/lantern-roadmap/lep/DRAFT/009_Dialing_Directly_to_Masquerade_IPs_in_Flashlight.md

 The Python scripts in cert/ are updated to feed the IPs to these files.

-The configured IPs are sourced by doing DNS queries from the location where our flashlight servers currently run (currently Singapore).
+The configured IPs are sourced by doing DNS queries from the location where our flashlight servers run (currently Singapore).

 The flashlight client dials directly to the IP, doing the verification of the cert as a separate step.
 [1]